nilostolte/nilostolte/README.md

 But it is also possible that Google is just another victim falling in the **trap of imposing a framework** desguised behind a language instead of offering a complete vector graphics language, or offering both side by side.
 The declarative nature of Dart doesn't actually promote the use of vector graphics primitives.
 The whole **marketing** behind Flutter seems to actually hide that and rather stress how easy it is to produce applications.
 Therefore the whole thing seems rather just like a framework.
 We have already seen that frameworks are **complex** as well as **difficult to customize** and to learn.
 Thus, the intention here seems to be not only to hide vector graphics primitives but also to hide the limitations of an underlying framework-like environment.
 Maybe the intention is to integrate in the language new ways to do interfaces as they appear.
 But if they can't appear in Dart we are assuming it is appearing somewhere else and this means that it is maybe an approach of staying one step behind, never being a vector of change.<a name="flutter_skia_html_anchor"></a>

-### FLutter is just Skia disguised behind the scenes.
+### Flutter is just Skia disguised behind the scenes.
 Could Dart survive?

 What is behind Flutter is **Skia**, a vector graphics library for **C++**.
 It is a quite complex and heavy library but it can be seen as a very good alternative for building vector graphics GUIs in C++ instead of **Qt**, since Qt is just a framework.
 This bring us to the fundamental limitation of Flutter and Dart for this score.
 It is designed to generate **machine language**, not **high level** and **portable** building blocks like vector graphics primitives.